btindol178/R--Data-Science-Journey-/README.md

 # Data-Science-Journey
-Here i relate data science concepts to my current job as a supply chain analyst and purchasing manager
+Here I want to record learning different concepts in data science and write reproduceable code for me to come back at a later date and copy and paste if I need a refresher!